MuditBatra2211/CS6910_Assignment3/README.md

 Validation Examples: 'valid.txt'<br/>
 Test Examples: 'test.txt'<br/>

-To replicate the results download all the files along with Dataset.<br/><br/>
+To replicate the results download all the files along with Dataset.<br/>
+"Akshar Unicode Regular.ttf" file is used to decode hindi characters and visualise it.<br/><br/>
-If you want to replicate results for particular configuration then no need to go with "Seq2Seq_main.py" file.We have seperatley defined all the hyperparameter configuration in the "init block" so you can directly change the parameters in the "init block" using below description:
+If you want to replicate results for particular configuration select "Seq2Seq_main.py" file.We have seperatley defined all the hyperparameter configuration in the "init block" so you can directly change the parameters in the "init block" using below description:

 ```